Best Restaurants in ColumbusOur favorites include some of this destination's best restaurants—from fine dining to simple fare.

-For another restaurant with a hip and relaxing cosmopolitan atmosphere, head to Martini Modern Italian, a storefront eatery in the Short North Arts District.
+For a restaurant with a hip and relaxing cosmopolitan atmosphere, head to Martini Modern Italian, a storefront eatery in the Short North Arts District.
 Just past the dining room's stark white pillars, you'll see busy chefs preparing a wide variety of authentic Italian appetizers and entrées.
 Specialties include herb-seared tuna with parmesan risotto, shrimp scampi served over beef tenderloin and rosemary-cured, orange-glazed pork chops.
 A separate martini bar and an impressive wine list round out the dining experience.

-With white tablecloths and an intimate, candlelit dining room, The Refectory Restaurant & Wine Shop has been a fine-dining tradition in Upper Arlington since 1980.
+With white tablecloths and an intimate, candlelit dining room, The Refectory Restaurant has been a fine-dining tradition in Upper Arlington since 1980.
 The 19th-century structure—a former church attached to a schoolhouse—showcases a world-class wine cellar with more than 700 selections.
 Reflecting the classic and contemporary cuisine of the chef's homeland of Lyon, France, the menu features beluga caviar, mild-spiced duck and venison with plum bordelaise sauce and lyonnaise sausage.
 Among the tempting desserts are a traditional vanilla crème brûlée and a European cheese plate.

 Just east of Columbus, City Barbeque attracts crowds of diners for its down-to-earth Southern specialties, from barbecue chicken and ribs to pulled pork and brisket.
 The simple dining room features wooden picnic tables adorned with the necessities: rolls of paper towels and a variety of secret-recipe sauces.
 Made-from-scratch side dishes include such home-style favorites as greens with pork, corn pudding and baked beans.
 The restaurant also offers carry-out service— you can even order a whole smoked hog!

-Aromas drifting from Cafe Istanbul also tempt shoppers at Easton Town Center.
+Aromas drifting from Cafe Istanbul Easton also tempt shoppers at Easton Town Center.
 Decorated in the style of a Turkish bazaar, the cozy establishment features a wide selection of Mediterranean dishes.
 Meat and vegetable specialties include moussaka, stuffed cabbage and okra with lamb morsels.
 A traditional fish entrée from Rize on the Black Sea includes a choice of salmon, flounder or tilapia broiled in a vegetable sauce.
 The restaurant also makes its own desserts and occasionally features live entertainment.
 For a breath of fresh air, dine on the seasonal outdoor patio.

 Other shopping districts keep hungry visitors just as satisfied.
 Polaris Fashion Place is home to Molly Woo's Asian Bistro, which specializes in Chinese, Indonesian, Japanese and Korean dishes.
 Its comfortable, modern Asian dining room is a great place to unwind after a hectic day of bargain-hunting in northern Columbus.
 Although courteous servers are on hand to offer recommendations, ordering is still a daunting task with such delectable choices as Kung Pao calamari and Mongolian hot pots filled with ginger-sake shrimp and scallops.
 Enhance these Eastern flavors by sampling Molly Woo's white tea blended with Valencia orange peels.